Billmate/woocommerce/woocommerce-gateway-billmate/Readme.txt

 == Changelog ==

+= 3.4.5 (2019-05-20)
+  * Fix - Clear Billmate Checkout Session after a payment is made

 = 3.4.4 (2019-03-05) =
 * Enhancement - Only get Billmate Checkout page when language is sv
 * Fix - Only define WOOCOMMERCE_CHECKOUT on Billmate Checkout page